Why set and forget calorie targets will always fail you (and how Smart Macros Algorithm can help)

 If/once you have your blood sugars under control, you can start to focus on fat loss if you still have weight to lose.

-A bit over a year ago, I started tracking a few biometrics regularly in order to develop Smart Macros.
+A could of years ago I started tracking a few biometrics regularly in order to test and develop the Smart Macros Algorithm.